chungheng/e6040/git_intro.md

 Once you `push` local changes, you can use the BitBucket web interface to review your commits.
 Please make sure that you have what you intend to submit on BitBucket.

+### Commit Often, Commit More
+We can not emphasize how important it is to commit frequently.
+Try to do homework incrementally, and commit small changes as often as possible.